Magdalena Erbenová

-Magdalena "Magda" Erbenová (born 9 February 2000) is a Czech ice hockey player and member of the Czech national ice hockey team, currently playing with the RPI Engineers women's ice hockey program in the ECAC Hockey conference of the NCAA Division I.
+Magdalena Erbenová (born 9 February 2000) is a Czech ice hockey player.
+She has played in the Finnish Auroraliiga with TPS Turku since 2025.

+Erbenová was a member of the Czech national ice hockey team that participated in the 2021 IIHF Women's World Championship.

 Playing career

 At age 5, Erbenová began playing in the minor ice hockey department of HC Benátky nad Jizerou in Benátky nad Jizerou, a town about 21 km southwest of her hometown in the Central Bohemian Region of the Czech Republic.

 Her senior club career began in the Czech Women's Extraliga at age 14 with the women's representative team of HC Slavia Praha.
 After four seasons with HC Slavia Praha, she transferred to HC Baník Příbram for the 2018–19 Czech Women's Extraliga season.
 Erbenová also played in the second-tier Czech national under-16 league with HC Benátky nad Jizerou U16 and in USA Hockey's 19U Tier-1 league with the Northwood School Huskies elite girls' ice hockey team.

+Erbenová played five seasons (2020–2025) of college ice hockey with the RPI Engineers women's ice hockey program in the ECAC Hockey conference of the NCAA Division I.